 As for the other two books: A Cookbook for Interstitial Cystitis and Overactive Bladder is just that--a book full of recipes that also has a small amount of educational material.
 There are many other IC cookbooks out there that are very good too.
 But that is okay with me; we all like a lot of cookbooks, right?
 If I had to differentiate, I would say my IC cookbook is more for the brand new patient who is looking for a bladder safe diet with easy to prepare recipes using everyday foods.
 It truly falls under the category of "just tell me what to eat!"

 Finally, Interstitial Cystitis: A Guide for Nutrition Professionals, was written as a continuing education vehicle for medical professionals who want to learn more about interstitial cystitis so they can help their patients.
-Nurses, dietitians, and physical therapists can get eight education credit from Helm Publishing at a very reasonable rate.
 This book would also be great for an interstitial cystitis patient who want to learn more about the medical research behind the IC diet.

 As you probably know, modifying diet helps nearly 90% of IC patients, and having quality tools like these books can make the difference between living in pain and frustration and living a fulfilling life.
 Following an IC diet may not get rid of all your bladder symptoms, but the vast majority of people with interstitial cystitis experience significant improvement.
 Keep in mind, diet is something you CAN control.
 You CAN do it!